newtfire/newTutorials/ixml-xproc/ebb-InstallNotes.md

           * `java -jar xmlcalabash-app-3.0.0-alpha18.jar help`
           * ADAPT THE LINE ABOVE TO APPLY YOUR VERSION NUMBER AS NEEDED!
           * (NOTE: on the XML Calabash repo, they left out the `.jar` portion of the filename, so their line won't work)
-   * NOTE: **alpha18 release of 2 February 2025 indicates it is not backwards compatible with earlier releases** (Find out / test if we want a specific version?)
+   * NOTE: **alpha18 is the latest release as of 2 February 2025**

-* Macs: **Test if you have graphviz** by entering this in your terminal: `dot -V` .
+* **Test if you have graphviz** by entering this in your terminal: `dot -V` .
 Probably you need to install GraphViz, and you can do that with `brew install graphviz`.
      * (Windows will need to install from https://graphviz.org/download/ )

-* CoffeeSacks: Get this from the versioned releases on the repo, here: https://github.com/nineml/coffeesacks/releases and find the latest one to download.
+* **CoffeeSacks**: (This is needed for Calabash.)
+Pick up CoffeeSacks from the versioned releases on the repo, here: https://github.com/nineml/coffeesacks/releases and find the latest one to download.
 * **Make the .xmlcalabash3* dot-file**:
     * Navigate to your "home" directory (which is where you set up your .zshrc file and establish your aliases and environment variables and such like).
 In this location we'll be storing a dot-file which will help Calabash to run.
     * NOTE: We will NOT be using Saxon EE at all.
-We also need to know where Homebrew installed graphviz.
+    * We need to know where Homebrew installed graphviz.
 Double-check by navigating to see if Homebrew installed it in the default location: `/opt/homebrew/bin/dot` .
         * In my (probably extra special and weird) case, it did not. **I found out where graphviz was installed by typing in `where dot` and following the paths**.
 Mine is "symlinked" from `/usr/local/bin` which eventually showed me my way to the exact location on my machine (which was `/usr/local/Cellar/graphviz/12.2.1/bin`).
 This may be because I've installed a few different versions of graphviz for Python and other applications over the years.
 Anyway, just check and make sure you know where Homebrew installed graphviz and its executable `dot`.
 You will need this path.
     * Back in your "home" directory, make the new file.
 You can copy in this command in your terminal: `touch .xmlcalabash3` (with that leading dot exactly like that).
 Here's what you'll need inside:

-   **Default location for Homebrew Graphviz**
+    * **Default location for Homebrew Graphviz**
    ```xml
       <cc:xml-calabash xmlns:cc="https://xmlcalabash.com/ns/configuration">
          <cc:graphviz dot="/opt/homebrew/bin/dot"/>
       </cc:xml-calabash>
    ```

-  (Dr. B's weird special case b/c Graphviz was installed elsewhere):
+    * (Dr. B's weird special case b/c Graphviz was installed elsewhere):
    ```xml
       <cc:xml-calabash xmlns:cc="https://xmlcalabash.com/ns/configuration">
          <cc:graphviz dot="/usr/local/Cellar/graphviz/12.2.1/bin/dot"/>